potoshk/potos-docs/docs/glossary/consensus.md

 However, the complexity of communication in these algorithms is related to the size of the nodes.
 So the size of the network that can be supported is limited, which is greatly limits the scalability of the blockchain nodes。

-FISCO BCOS proposes the PoS-rPBFT consensus algorithm, which aims to minimize the impact of node size on the consensus algorithm while preserving the high performance, high throughput, high consistency, and security of BFT-like consensus algorithms.
+POTOS proposes the PoS-rPBFT consensus algorithm, which aims to minimize the impact of node size on the consensus algorithm while preserving the high performance, high throughput, high consistency, and security of BFT-like consensus algorithms.

 ### Node Type